 Revenue and expenses are allocated to the reportable segments with reference to revenue generated by those segments and the expenses incurred by those segments.
 The measure used for reporting segment profit is gross profit.
-No inter-segment sales have occurred during the year (2022: same).
-The Group's other income and expense items, such as other income and gains, selling expenses, administrative and general expenses, provision for expected credit losses, net, finance costs, and assets and liabilities are not measured under individual segments.
+No inter-segment sales have occurred during the year (2023: same).
+The Group's other income and expense items, such as other income and gains, selling expenses, administrative and general expenses, finance costs, and assets and liabilities are not measured under individual segments.
 Accordingly, neither information on segment assets and liabilities nor information concerning capital expenditure, depreciation, interest income and interest expenses is presented.